Cairn Terriers

 absolutely necessary.
 Thorough grooming is the key to a beautiful appearance.

-Cairn dogs are very active inside the home.
-They are the type of dog that likes to know what's going on and will
+Cairn Terriers are very active inside the home.
+They are the type of dog that likes to know what's going on and will follow you around to make sure they don't miss anything!

-not possible, and at other times to play freely and burn off some energy.
+A small yard is nice to have for days when walks are not possible, and at other times to play freely and burn off some energy.

-dog play activities involving children, it is always best to have adult supervision, no matter what the dog's reputation.
+As with any dog play activities involving children, it is always best to have adult supervision, no matter what the dog's reputation.

 activity is needed.